dev-dwarf/dev-dwarf.github.io/src/writing/implementing-a-simple-undo-system.md

     u8* source;
 } Delta;
 ```
 The `Undo` struct holds all the Deltas and other information needed for the overall Undo system.
 The copy arena
 will hold the copies of all the data pointed to by the deltas.
 For my current use case I just have a global instance of this struct, so the methods just operate on that instance.
-However you can easily switch over to passing the Undo struct explicitly.
+You can easily switch over to passing the Undo struct explicitly if needed.
 ```
 #define UNDO_MEMORY MB(10)
 #define MAX_UNDOS 0x10000 /* ~3 MB of undos, 7 MB for copied state */